denten/denten.github.io/_posts/2018-07-25-time-and-topics.md

 something like "the usage of definite particles over time" is a more robust marker than complex, derivative metrics such as "topics."
 (A strategy that has been successful in authorship attribution.)
-Overall "topic proportions" as a measure of distance between localized texts are suspect at the least.
+Overall "topic proportions" as a measure of distance between localized texts is suspect at the least.
 The unit of measure itself depends on our sample.

 2. Something like "agar" and "bacteria" have precise definitions in the world